Tiendil/tiendil-org-content/content/posts/2023-12-22-two-years-writing-rfc-statistics/en.md

 Observations:

 - A quarter of the documents are without discussions.
 This does not mean that they were not discussed.
 The discussion could have taken place during a call or in Slack.
-But there are also some simple clear documents that just need to be done and receive an "ok" from the team.
+However, there were also some simple, clear documents that just needed to be completed and received an " okay" from the team.
 - The number of documents without discussions in 2023 is twice as low as in 2022 (15% vs 30%).
 With time, the team got involved into the practice.
 - About 50% of RFCs have more than three discussions.
 About 25% have more than eight.
 Each discussion is a closed risk, a found error, a knowledge shared.
 Short feedback loops work.